jrief/django-formset/docs/source/collections.rst

 .. rubric:: Label for "Add" button

 The parameter ``add_label`` shall contain a human readable string, telling the user what kind of collection to add as sibling.
-If unset, the "Add" button just contains a **+** symbol.
+If unset, the "Add" button just contains the **+** symbol.

 .. rubric:: Minimum Number of Siblings